vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 2. Navigate to 'Phishing Threshold & Protection' and select 'Edit Protection Settings'.

+3. Set the Phishing email threshold to at least on '2 - Aggressive'.

-3. In 'Enable Users to Protect', you can include up to 350 key roles.
+4. In 'Enable Users to Protect', you can include up to 350 key roles.
 For bulk user additions, create a CSV file in the following format:
 ```
 Policy,Users
 Office365 AntiPhish Default,Firstname Lastname;user1@domain.com
 Office365 AntiPhish Default,Firstname Lastname;user2@domain.com
 ```

-4. To import this CSV into the policy using the Exchange PowerShell Module, execute the following command:
+- To import this CSV into the policy using the Exchange PowerShell Module, execute the following command:
 ```
 $Users = Import-CSV -Path 'C:\temp\users.csv'